lamir-workshop/lamir-workshop.github.io/_talks/music_program.md

 accompaniment.
 This milonga repertoire is the culmination of three projects funded by the Uruguayan Ministry of Education and Culture, the most recent one developed in collaboration with the [Alfredo Zitarrosa Archive](http://www.zitarrosa.org/).
-During the music program, Cuarteto Colibriyo will be performing works by Ernesto Nazereth and Heitor Villa-Lobos

 <br>